Simek1/GiftPacker/README.md

 - os, writing and reading settings file.

 - cryptography, settings file encryption so player can't get safe code or any game data without playing game.

+The exe file has been created via PyInstaller.